Skip to content

 ft-plugin Debug Mode

 You can enable the Plugin's debug logs with the following configuration.
-Once enabled, you can find the [FT-Plugin] output logs in the Build output logs.
-Use this to view the Plugin ASM write status.
+After enabling, you can find the output logs prefixed with [FT-Plugin] in the Build output logs.
+Use this to view the ASM insertion status of the Plugin.

 FTExt {

-//Whether to show Plugin logs, default is false
+//Whether to display Plugin logs, default is false.

 showLog = true